FastComments/fastcomments-docs/src/content/guides/installation-framer/items/framer-step-3.md

 </div>

 Now when you view your site you should see the comment area!
 In the sidebar of Framer you can set the widget as full width as well, if desired.

+Note that Framer limits the height of widgets and does not support auto-resizing, so we've chosen the Live Chat widget here since it is fixed height.